 Defining the Callable

-In C++, a callable refers to any function or object that can be executed by a thread.
-It includes several functions, such as function pointers, lambda expressions, and objects that have the operator overloaded to define their execution behavior.
+In the realm of C++, a callable denotes any function or object capable of being executed by a thread.
+This category encompasses various entities like function pointers, lambda expressions, and objects that redefine their execution behavior by overloading the operator.

-In C++, we can define a callable in four ways.
-These are as follows:
+In C++, a callable can be declared in four different manners.
+These include:

 1) Using the function object: